-“Our goal is to be self-sufficient in everything,” Eddy Kühl, who owns and oversees the estate along with his wife Mausi, told the Specialty Coffee Chronicle.
+“Our goal is to be self-sufficient in everything,” Eddy Kühl, who owns and oversees the estate along with his wife Mausi, told me.
 “We produce green coffee for export, roasted coffee, milk, cheese, hams, vegetables, poultry and eggs.
 We produce methane gas for cooking and have solar heaters.
 Our bottleneck was the expensive, national energy power, but recently we finished building our own hydroelectric power turbine, and we are looking forward to a wind-powered energy system.”

 A leader in sustainable farming since 1975, the Selva Negra Estate is recognized for producing exceptional Rainforest Alliance coffee and for its work to spread sustainable farming practices around the world through its not-for-profit Selva Negra Community Foundation.
 The foundation, headed by Mausi Kühl, has been working with farmers in Nicaragua to reclaim land laid to waste by toxic pesticides, deforestation and unsustainable farming practices.
 To date, the Selva Negra Community Foundation has made a significant impact by providing free education, resources and on-site training.
 Visit selvanegracommunity.org to learn more.

 Stockton Graham & Co. began working with the Selva Negra community several years ago.
 In 2013, our roasting team spent some time on the estate, where they explored organic farming, the estate’s milling process and the vast social, medical, educational, professional and cultural services Selva Negra provides estate workers and their families.
 During that visit, we provided estate management with insight on the US coffee market and consumer preferences, as well as donated computers, school books and more.